How to Access Property Records in Arkansas

 Land records tend to be limited, but property records are more extensive and include deeds, liens, foreclosures, insurance, appraisals, assessments, and more.

-Types of Property Records
+Types of Property Records in Arkansas

 There are dozens of types of property records, each with its own purpose and information.
 Some perform explicit functions like deeds that transfer ownership and building permits that allow you to renovate.
 The most common property record types you will find in Arkansas are as follows: